fommil/fpmortals/manuscript/complete.md

 # Advanced Monads

 You have to know things like Advanced Monads in order to be an advanced functional programmer.

 However, we are developers yearning for a simple life, and our idea of "advanced" is modest.
-To put it into context:
-`scala.concurrent.Future` is more complicated and nuanced than any `Monad` in this chapter.
+To put it into context: `scala.concurrent.Future` is more complicated and nuanced than any `Monad` in this chapter.

-In this chapter we will study some of the most important implementations of `Monad` and explain why `Future` needlessly complicates an application: we will offer simpler and faster alternatives.
+In this chapter we will study some of the most important implementations of `Monad`.

 ## Always in motion is the `Future`